Steel lintel solutions for masonry cavity walls

 Masonry cavity wall construction is the most common construction method in the UK, especially for residential developments.
 An inner and outer leaf of masonry is separated by an air cavity, which is either fully or partially filled with thermal insulation.

 Openings in a cavity wall require structural support for each masonry leaf.
-A separate lintel used to be the common solution, with two different lintels specified (one for each leaf).

-Now, a one-piece steel lintel is preferred.
+A separate lintel used to be the common solution, with two different cavity wall lintels specified (one for each leaf).
+Now, however, a one-piece steel lintel is preferred.
 The main body of the lintel sits within the cavity, and a toe projects from the front and back of the lintel to support the outer and inner leaf.

 The lintels are designed to contribute thermal performance and moisture resistance at the door or window head detail, as well as the necessary structural stability.

-The one-piece lintel also closes the cavity, avoiding the need to specify a cavity closer separately
+The one-piece lintel also closes the cavity, avoiding the need to specify a cavity closer separately.

 What type of lintels are available for cavity walls?